Tom’s Rating (3.5 / 5)

 My basic setup with the amp model and effects presets was a clean, dirty then overdriven sound in positions 1, 2 and 3.
 Following that I had some variations on the dirty and overdriven sounds.
 A cleaner, crunchy tone for AC/DC, some heavy reverb for Van Halen.
 The rest of the positions were a free for all.
 Some downloaded presets, some ambient sounding presets, some octave and pitch shifting presets.
 Some were pretty cool, others I never really used.
 In general I got some great sounds from the amp.

-To manage the different presets on the amp you can either control them with an LCD screen on the amp itself or you can a USB cable and connect the amp to a computer where you manage the tones with Fender’s Fuse software.
+To manage the different presets on the amp you can either control them with an LCD screen on the amp itself or you can use a USB cable and connect the amp to a computer where you manage the tones with Fender’s Fuse software.
 Managing the tones directly on the amp is tedious.
 Given that you can have 100 tones it’s just really not practical to set every one via the amp.
 It’s good for adjustments but to set everything up you really need to do that with a computer.

 Herein lies the main problem.
 The only way to manage the tones on a computer is with Fender’s Fuse app.
 Fender’s Fuse app is awful.
 It’s clunky, it’s ugly, it’s not intuitive at all and it requires you to download Microsoft’s Silverlight.
-That’s right, Silverlight, which is basically a poor attempt at copying Adobe Flash.

 Making a proper API for the internal software is what I believe they should have done.
 The software in the amp itself should have been written such that anyone could make an app that could manage it.
 Fender only needed to work on the built in LCD and provide API documentation on its website for the public.

 They could have hired an outside vender that makes great native apps to build a first version so there was something available at the product’s release but then let anyone else build something better if they wanted to.
-Heck, just open source the initial app and pop it on GitHub.
+Heck, just open source the initial app and put it on GitHub.
 There would be an incentive for developers to make better apps in that they could charge users.
 Maybe Fender gets a cut for licensing or something.
 In the long run Fender would benefit in that there’s some great software to use along with the amp without them having to manage development aside from the amp internals.

 We’ll see what happens down the road.
 Maybe someone will take this project on and things will change.
 In the meantime my Mustang is slowly collecting dust in the corner.
 It’s a shame.